Tag Archive for: cleaning tips

 Sometimes getting rid of persistent smells from the HVAC is a pretty simple fix.
 If you smell dust, it’s probably just that — dust and dirt particle contaminants in ductwork.
 If it’s been a while since the dust filters were replaced, now’s the time to do exactly that.
 Heavily used heating and cooling systems should have the air filters changed every 90 days or so.
 This is an easy DIY job, so there are no excuses for this particular lingering odor.

-Get rid of Ductwork Odors with Professional Cleaning
+Get Rid of Ductwork Odors with Professional Cleaning

 Besides looking after all your fireplace and chimney cleaning needs in Northern Virginia, Six Penny Chimney also provides expert air duct cleaning services.
 So if you’re experiencing side effects or odors from uncleaned ductwork, request a quote or service, and we will get right back to you.
 We’ll quickly banish those bad smells from your home.